 This resource offers information about training law enforcement to have rapid and coordinated efforts, including the most up to date technology and techniques.

-These resources provides a factbook of descriptions of the criminal justice systems of 45 countries around the world.
+These resources provide a factbook of descriptions of the criminal justice systems of 45 countries around the world.
 Includes information on corrections, courts, crime type, employment, law enforcement, and victims.

 Criminal Justice Abstracts with Full Text™ contains more than 400,000 records selected from the most important sources within the discipline.
 Subject areas covered include: criminology; criminal justice; criminal law and procedure; corrections and prisons; police and policing; criminal investigation; forensic sciences and investigation; history of crime; substance abuse and addiction; probation and parole.